What is Diclofenac?

 Get emergency medical help right away if you experiencechest pain, shortness of breath, weakness in one part or side of the body, orslurred speech.
 If you will be undergoing a coronary artery bypass graft (CABG; a type of heart surgery), then you should not take diclofenac right before or right after the surgery.

-Click here for important health and safety information from the U.S. Food and DrugAdministration (FDA).
+Click here [PDF] for important health and safety information from the U.S. Food and DrugAdministration (FDA).

 Diclofenac HealthRisk: Ulcers